jobayer977/javascript-interview-questions/docs/07 Numbers and dates/how-do-you-check-a-value-is-a-number/index.md

 ---
 title: How do you check a value is a number?
 ---
-## How do you check a value is a number?

 The `isNaN()` method determines whether a value is an illegal number.
 If the value is not a number, then the method returns true.
 Otherwise, it returns false.